 It concluded with a brawl featuring most players on the field, bad blood having lingered after New Zealand almost opened the scoring when Wood was played onside by Carlos Salcedo as the Eintracht Frankfurt defender lay injured on the turf.

-An angry exchange between the two benches followed, with Osorio pinning the blame for the situation elsewhere.
+An angry exchange between the two benches followed, with Osorio pinning the blame for the situation on Armstrong.

 "First of all I would like to apologise to our followers.
 I have to say that my words were too strong," he said at a post-match news conference.

 "The way I talked to one gentleman, one of the assistants, was not okay.